Explaining the components of your car air conditioner

 - It is usually located at the front of the vehicle, so it is easily damaged in head-on collisions.

-- Condensers can also become blocked or develop leaks, and need to be replaced when they fail.
+- Condensers can also become blocked or develop leaks which must be replaced when they fail.

 Thermal expansion valve

-- When it fails, it no longer regulates the air conditioner temperature properly and
+- When it fails to absorb heat, it no longer regulates the air conditioner temperature properly.

-- You’ll notice key symptom of a failed compressor you may notice the interior of your vehicle heating up.
+- You may notice the interior of your vehicle heating up.

-It is important to replace a faulty thermal expansion valve promptly as it can cause severe damage to other parts of the system, leading to expensive repair bills.
+It is important to replace a faulty thermal expansion valve promptly as it can cause liquid to enter the compressor and cause severe internal damage to other parts of the system, requiring expensive replacement of major air conditioner components.

-- Refrigerant liquid evaporates to a gas inside the evaporator.
+- Refrigerant liquid evaporates into a gas inside the evaporator and becomes very cold.

-- A fan then pushes that air across its cold tubes.
+- A fan then pushes air across the evaporator’s cold tubes, blowing cool air into the passenger cabin.

 The receiver drier temporarily stores oil and refrigerant when they’re not needed by the air conditioner.
 It also protects the system by trapping water and impurities that might damage other components.